mlresearch/v119/_posts/2020-11-21-debenedetto20a.md

 year: '2020'
 pdf: http://proceedings.mlr.press/v119/debenedetto20a/debenedetto20a.pdf
 url: http://proceedings.mlr.press/v119/debenedetto20a.html
+abstract: |
-abstract: Unordered, variable-sized inputs arise in many settings across multiple fields.
+  Unordered, variable-sized inputs arise in many settings across multiple fields.
 The ability for set- and multiset-oriented neural networks to handle this type of input has been the focus of much work in recent years.
-We propose to represent multisets using complex-weighted <i>multiset automata</i> and show how the multiset representations of certain existing neural architectures can be viewed as special cases of ours.
+We propose to represent multisets using complex-weighted <em>multiset automata</em> and show how the multiset representations of certain existing neural architectures can be viewed as special cases of ours.
 Namely, (1) we provide a new theoretical and intuitive justification for the Transformer model’s representation of positions using sinusoidal functions,